• Home

 So perhaps it wasn’t on my travel bucket list, but I can now say that I ate a McRib in Germany, the only place they exist permanently on the menu.
 Perhaps it wasn’t the greatest cultural experience, but we had a lot of fun and the place had sort of a festive atmosphere with lots of local teens and twenty-something trying to get in some time with their friends during the long holiday weekend.
 Sometimes it is nice to just sit back with some familiar food in a familiar place and take a break from cultural sightseeing.

-And for those wondering if the McRib is still around, yes as of 2022, the McRib is still being served daily at many McDonald’s locations around Germany!
+And for those wondering if the McRib is still around, yes as of 2023 (during my last visit to Germany), the McRib is still being served daily at many McDonald’s locations around Germany!

 Have you seen the McRib in Germany?
 Or have a similar experience of just needing to take a break to do something familiar during while traveling?